honeydipper/honeydipper/docs/developer.md

 ```

 Assuming the configuration is in github.com/example/myzwave-config/init.yaml, the users only need to load the below snippet into
-their bootstrap repo to load your driver and configurations.
+their bootstrap repo to load your driver and configurations, and start to customizing.

 ```yaml
 repos: